 There are two marinas in the Kornati archipelago – one in Kornati National Park (ACI Marina Piškera), and the other on the island of Žut (ACI Marina Žut).

-There are no fuelling stations in the Kornati Park area!
+There are no fuel stations in the Kornati Park area!

 Medical assistance